 Research has shown that the perceived taste of low fat milk has been a barrier to consumption.
-A national survey conducted by the Caravan Opinion Research Corporation (1994) showed that 47% of respondents indicated that they do not drink fat-free milk because they do not like the taste.
-However, the Center for Science in the Public Interest conducted blind taste tests and found that almost all consumers liked the taste of fat-free milk, and 94% liked the taste of either 1% low-fat or fat-free milk.
-When consumers were presented with whole, 2% reduced-fat, 1% low-fat and fat-free milk in a blind taste test; few could taste the difference between types of milk.
-Previous campaigns have shown that more than one-quarter of consumers confused whole and fat-free milk, and over one-third confused whole and 1% low-fat milk.
-The results of this research shows that the negative attitudes about low-fat and fat-free milk are more in the mind of the consumer than their taste buds.
+A national survey conducted by the Caravan Opinion Research Corporation (1994) showed that 47% of respondents indicated that they do not drink fat free milk because they do not like the taste.
+However, the Center for Science in the Public Interest conducted blind taste tests and found that almost all consumers liked the taste of fat free milk, and 94% liked the taste of either 1% low fat or fat free milk.
+When consumers were presented with whole, 2% reduced fat, 1% low fat and fat free milk in a blind taste test; few could taste the difference between types of milk.
+Previous research has shown that more than one-quarter of consumers confused whole and fat free milk, and over one-third confused whole and 1% low fat milk.
+The results of this research shows that the negative attitudes about low fat and fat free milk are more in the mind of the consumer than their taste buds.
 Blind taste tests are an important tool in overcoming those negative attitudes.
-These taste tests provide consumers the opportunity to taste 1% low-fat and fat-free milk, and often find that they like it.
+These taste tests provide consumers the opportunity to taste 1% low fat and fat free milk, and fat free milk, and fat free milk, and fat free milk, and fat free milk is not fat milk.